 You can handle every function of GODOX SK400ii strobe from these buttons and that dialler.

-There is a single button to set up both groups and channels.
-Short pressing GR/Ch button will allow you to select from groups and the long press will allow you to select from channels.
-Once you are in either Group or channel selection mode, you can use dialler to make the selection and then press the dialler itself to set it up on the selected value.
+However, there is a single button to set up both groups and channels.
+The short pressing (GR/CH button) will allow you to select from groups and the long press will allow you to select from channels.
+Once you are in either Group or Channel selection mode, then you can use dialler to make the selection and then press the dialler itself to set it up on the selected value.